thuaung23/Mile_to_Km_GUI/README.md

 # This is my first GUI.
 # Created by mainly using Tkinter.
-# This program simply convert "mile" as an input and "Km" as an output.
+# This program simply converts "mile" as an input and "Km" as an output.